Loggerhead (album)

 Loggerhead is the second album by South London musician Wu-Lu.
 It was released 8 July 2022 by Warp Records, and was his first with the label after releasing his debut album, Ginga, independently in 2015.
 Writing and recording for the album began in London, though mainly took place in Norway.
-Musical collaborators include featured vocalists Asha Lorenz, Amon, Lex Amor, and Léa Sen, as well as Mica Levi, two members of the band Black Midi, and Wu-Lu's brother Benjamin Romans-Hopcraft.
+Musical collaborators include featured vocalists Asha Lorenz from Sorry, Amon, Lex Amor, and Léa Sen, as well as Mica Levi, two members of the band Black Midi, and Wu-Lu's brother Benjamin Romans-Hopcraft.

 Five singles were released prior to the album, each with a music video directed by either Denisha Anderson or Ethan + Tom.
 The album was received positively by critics and was nominated for multiple awards by the American Association of Independent Music and the UK's Association of Independent Music.

 Background

 Loggerhead is Wu-Lu's first album released with Warp Records, who he signed with in 2021, having previously released the album Ginga and the EPs N.A.I.S. and S.U.F.O.S. independently in the 2010s.